IT’S THE LAW: COMPREHENSIVE EVALUATIONS

 "An estimated five to 15% of school-age children struggle with a learning disability.
 An estimated 80% of those with learning disorders have an impairment in reading in particular (commonly referred to as dyslexia).
 Dyslexia is highly prevalent affecting 20% of the population.
 Dyslexia affects male and females equally.
 There is a high comorbidity of specific learning disorder with other neurodevelopmental disorders (such as ADHD) as well as anxiety."

-Good Grades Can't Be Used To Deny Evaluations
+Good Grades Can't Be Used to Deny Evaluations

 Neither grades nor severe discrepancies can be used to deny evaluations.